tarmiste/lfs8.3-live-kit/LFSLIVE.README.BUILDER.md

    not build the live image as root.

-   The host system architecture must match the desired architecture of the live image.  i.e.  an x86_64 live image must be built on a x86_64 host, and not on a 32 bit host.
+   The host system architecture must match the desired architecture of the live image.  e.g.  an x86_64 live image must be built on a x86_64 host, and not on a 32 bit host.

    The host system must comply with the host system requirements